 The new Fitbits, including the Versa 3 and the Fitbit Sense, feature the Infinity Band, an all-silicone strap that's easy to put on, even with just one hand.
 The box includes both small and large straps so even if you have large wrists, you don’t have to buy a separate band.
-That said, I have a relatively large wrist and I still found the small strap plenty big enough.
+That said, I have a relatively large wrist, and I still found the small strap plenty big enough.

-The Fitbit Versa 3 uses a touchscreen plus one button navigation system but as opposed to the physical button found on the Versa 2, the new model uses an ‘inductive’ button, which is more of a touch-sensitive indentation on the case rather than a button.
-This button sits a little bit under the edge of the case and you have to press ‘under’ the watch if you want to interact with it.
+The Fitbit Versa 3 uses a touchscreen plus one button navigation system, but as opposed to the physical button found on the Versa 2, the new model uses an ‘inductive’ button, which is more of a touch-sensitive indentation on the case rather than a button.
+This button sits a little bit under the edge of the case, and you have to press ‘under’ the watch if you want to interact with it.

-Not only this is a bit inconvenient, trying to find the right place to press, but I also found the haptic feedback a bit slow too.
+Not only is this a bit inconvenient, trying to find the right place to press, but I also found the haptic feedback a bit slow too.
 As a result, I kept on turning the screen on and off three times every time I wanted to bring it to life.
-I appreciate the button has a lot of potential and it is possibly better for the integrity of the case but it needs refinement before it reaches its full potential.
+I appreciate the button has a lot of potential, and it is possibly better for the integrity of the case, but it needs refinement before it reaches its full potential.

-On the upside, the screen is responsive and sharp, maybe not quite as much as the one found on the Zepp E but definitely good enough in most cases.
-It’s vibrant, the colours are popping and easy to read overall.
+On the upside, the screen is responsive and sharp, maybe not quite as much as the one found on the Zepp E, but definitely good enough in most cases.
+It’s vibrant; the colours are popping and easy to read overall.

-Fitbit Versa 3 review: activity tracking and Active Zone Minutes
+Fitbit Versa 3 review – Activity tracking and Active Zone Minutes

 The Fitbit Versa 3 has 20 activity profiles on board straight out of the box and it also features built-in GPS and memory for offline music listening, meaning that this Fitbit can finally provide true offline, phone-free outdoor exercising experience.
 The sport profiles cover most of the main type of activities such as running, cycling, walking etc. and also some more obscure ones like bootcamp, kickboxing and stair climber.
-The list of all the exercise profiles are:

 The Fitbit Versa 3 is also capable of tracking workouts automatically thanks to its SmartTrack feature.
 There is also Active Zone Minutes, a system that tracks heart rate and checks whether you reached at least 150 minutes of moderate-intensity activity or 75 minutes of vigorous activity a week.
 This feature is automatic and requires no user interaction (apart from moving around, of course), ideal for people who tend to be sedentary and need a reminder to move every now and then.

-Fitbit Versa 3 review: GPS and heart rate accuracy
+Fitbit Versa 3 review – GPS and heart rate accuracy

 The Fitbit Versa 3 uses the new PurePulse 2.0 heart rate sensor, the same found in the Fitbit Sense.
 Not surprisingly, it is still a wrist-based optical heart rate sensor, providing acceptable heart rate readings.
 The PurePulse 2.0 sensor and the accompanying algorithm were tuned to track HR levels well for everyday people, but it’s not capable of providing accurate readings in a broad spectrum of heart rate levels.